-Elite Sports Medicine and Orthopedic Centeris the only orthopedic group in the region where all of the physicians in the practice have completed fellowships in an orthopedic subspecialty.
-What also makes our practice at Elite unique is that our physicians all stay within their subspecialty.
-For example if you come to Elite for a neck or back concern you will not be scheduled with a shoulder specialist.
+At Elite Sports Medicine and Orthopedic Center, what sets us apart is that all of our physicians have completed fellowships in an orthopedic subspecialty.
+Additionally, our physicians at Elite focus exclusively on their respective subspecialties.
+For instance, if you visit Elite for a neck or back concern, you will be scheduled with a specialist in that particular area.

-Our Orthopedic Surgeons Located in Nashvillle, TN, and Franklin, TN
+Our Orthopedic Surgeons in Nashvillle and Franklin, TN

 Dr. Burton Elrod, our founding physician, and true pioneer in the field of sports medicine, did his orthopedic sports medicine fellowship at the world renowned Kerlan- Jobe Orthopedic Clinic in Inglewood, California.

 Dr. David Moore was a fellow in orthopedic sports medicine with Dr. James Andrews at the American Sports Medicine Institute in Birmingham, AL.

 Dr. Jeffrey Willers completed his orthopedic fellowship in foot and ankle at OrthoCarolina Foot and Ankle Institute in Charlotte, NC.

 Dr. Thomas Dovan completed his fellowship in Hand, Shoulder and Upper Extremity at Washington University Medical Center in St. Louis, MO

 Dr. R. Chris Glattes completed his fellowship in orthopedic spine surgery at Washington University Medical Center in St. Louis, MO

 Dr. Colin Crosby has completed his fellowship at Emory University in Atlanta, GA in orthopedic surgery of the spine.